-Our clinical trials with Remoxy and Oxytrex measure clinical symptoms, such as pain and physical dependence, respectively, that are not biologically measurable.
-The success of Remoxy and Oxytrex in clinical trials depends on reaching statistically significant changes in patients' symptoms based on clinicianrated scales.
+Our clinical trials with Remoxy and Oxytrex measure clinical symptoms, such as pain and physical dependence.
+These symptoms are not biologically measurable.
+The success of Remoxy, our other abuse resistant drug candidates and Oxytrex in clinical trials depends on reaching statistically significant changes in patients' symptoms based on clinician-rated scales.
 Due in part to a lack of consensus on standardized processes for assessing clinical outcomes, these scores may or may not be reliable, useful or acceptable to regulatory agencies.